 When traveling in mountainous or hilly regions you will want to keep an eye out for signs that tell you the grade percentage of an upcoming steep climb or descent.
 You’ll definitely want to slow down when approaching a steep descent.
 Manage your speed by gearing down and braking intermittently to save your brakes.
 The “Runaway Truck Ramp” signs you will also see on steep downhills are there for a reason and you do not want to have to use one of them!

 What it boils down to is that you’ll now need to take note of all the signs that are there for truck drivers.
-While you may not be driving an 80,000 lb tractor trailer, you are closer to their level than you are to the Honda Civics buzzing around you on the road.
+While you may not be driving an 80,000 lb tractor-trailer, you are closer to their level than you are to the Honda Civics buzzing around you on the road.
 So being aware of those signs will go a long way in helping you arrive safely to your destination!

 Turning and Maneuvering

-Now let’s talk a little more in depth about maneuvering your coach.
+Now let’s talk a little more in-depth about maneuvering your coach.
 Other than the size and weight, there are a few key differences in how it will drive when compared to a passenger vehicle.
 The biggest one in my mind is the driver’s seat position.
 In your car, you are positioned behind the front axle.
 But in your Class A motorhome, you will be sitting right on top of, or maybe even forward of, the front axle.
 The difference is that when making a turn, the point at which you start to turn the wheel will be much later in the coach than it would in a car.
 You will need to wait longer to start your turn when you are sitting on top of the front axle.
 And remember, your turns need to be wider so take that into account as well.

 While we’re on the subject of turning, you will also notice a significant difference in steering wheel input.
-The reaction of the vehicle to steering wheel input is much slower in a Class A than it is in a car.
+The reaction of the vehicle to steering wheel input is much slower in Class A motorhomes than it is in a car.
 In other words, you’ll need to move the wheel more in your coach to get the same turning response that you would in a car.
 For example, when driving a car and changing lanes on the highway, you may slightly move the wheel.
 But in your Class A, a lane change requires more steering input.
 It may seem obvious, but it will take some getting used to.

-Now that we’ve discussed the business up front, let’s talk about the party in the back!
+Now that we’ve discussed the business upfront, let’s talk about the party in the back!
 You’ll want to be aware of how much the rear of your coach extends beyond the rear axle.
 This will obviously be different depending on the overall length, but it is important.
 Think of the rear axle as a pivot point and know that your tail will swing wide when making sharp turns.
 You definitely don’t want to swing it into a gas pump or tag a car in an adjacent lane.
-Just keep an eye in your mirror and you should be fine!
+Just keep an eye on your mirror and you should be fine!

 Lastly, backing up is a big reason people get anxious about driving a Class A. But it gets easier with practice.
 You will find that you get pretty comfortable with it once you get a feel for your mirrors and cameras.
 That being said, it’s always a good idea whenever possible to have a spotter on the outside watching your six, especially when backing into a tight campsite.
-Walkie talkies or a speaker phone will come in handy here.
-No matter how comfortable you get and how helpful the backup camera is, a vehicle this size will always have some blind spots so a second set of eyes on the outside never hurts!
+Walkie-talkies or a speakerphone will come in handy here.
+No matter how comfortable you get and how helpful the backup camera is, a vehicle this size will always have some blind spots so the second set of eyes on the outside never hurts!
 Side note, I also leave the backup cam on while driving to be able to see our towed vehicle and vehicles approaching from behind.

 Things to Expect